andreyvit/sac/README.md

 so that it can be reused.

-*TODO*: Create a generator to allow people to specialize Key and Value types statically.
+*Todo*: Create a generator to allow people to specialize Key and Value types statically.

 *Trivia*: "sac" is the French word for "bag".